muhammad-tamim/JavaScript-notes/README.md

 Notice we didn’t define sayHello inside the constructor.It’s shared via the prototype, so memory isn’t wasted creating a new function for every object.

-## 1.13.3.
+### 1.13.3.
 Prototype

-A prototype is an object that is associated with every function and object in JavaScript.
-It allows objects to share properties and methods instead of each object having its own copy.
+A prototype is an object associated with every function and object in JavaScript.It allows objects to share properties and methods rather than each instance having its own copy.

 In constructor functions, the prototype property is used to attach methods or properties shared by all instances.